Pottery Cottage murders: William Hughes

 Hughes abandoned his wife and child in March 1976; he later moved to Chesterfield with his girlfriend, Teresa O'Doherty.
 Five months later, on the night of 21 August, he followed a young couple whom he had met in a nightclub to a local park where he beat the man about the head with a brick, rendering him unconscious, before proceeding to drag his partner to a nearby riverbank where he raped her at knifepoint.

 Following a public appeal, police received an anonymous tip-off and Hughes was duly arrested, charged and remanded to HMP Leicester on 27 August.
-He initially corresponded with O'Doherty on a frequent basis from this prison, although shortly his incarceration, O'Doherty terminated their relationship and relocated to a separate address in Chesterfield.
+He initially corresponded with O'Doherty on a frequent basis from this prison, although shortly after his incarceration, O'Doherty terminated their relationship and relocated to a separate address in Chesterfield.
 As such, subsequent letters penned by Hughes to O'Doherty were unanswered.

 Despite his extensive history of violent behaviour, Hughes was categorized as a Category B inmate and allocated work in the prison kitchen from where, on 3 December 1976, he stole a seven-and-a-half-inch boning knife which he managed to keep concealed inside a small, fine tear he had carved in the base of his mattress despite subsequent searches for the utensil.

 During his imprisonment at HMP Leicester, Hughes did not display any unusual behaviour or give any cause for concern.
 Although a report on Hughes was published which stated he was "of a violent nature" and may attempt to escape, this, along with the full record of Hughes' previous convictions, did not arrive at HMP Leicester until after his escape and the subsequent events to unfold.
 (Note: During the official Prison Service inquiry into Hughes' escape, officials discovered that the police had provided HMP Leicester with minimal information about Hughes and that Prison Service Headquarters had not furnished them with a comprehensive record of his previous convictions or his prior custodial history.
 As such, the department responsible for categorizing prisoners designated him as a Category B inmate—non-dangerous and a low escape risk.)